sirisian/ecmascript-types/pipelineoperator.md

 **Overloads resolve on the topic's type.** `x |> f(%)` chooses among `f`'s signatures by what the topic is, the same as any argument. **Generic parameters infer through it**, so `x |> identity(%)` takes its parameter from the topic and `x |> f.<uint8>(%)` supplies it explicitly.
 And the topic goes wherever an expression goes, including a spread or a [rest position](README.md): `xs |> f(...%)` spreads it, and `x |> f(a, %, ...rest)` places it among the arguments the rest assignment then distributes.

 Two smaller confirmations.
-A step that diverges makes the pipeline `never` — a call returning `never`, or a `throw` in a step once throw expressions exist — by the same divergence analysis a `switch` and a `match` use.
+A step that diverges makes the pipeline `never` â€” a call returning `never`, or a `throw` in a step once throw expressions exist â€” by the same divergence analysis a `switch` and a `match` use.
 And a pipeline is compile-time evaluable exactly when its operands are, so it may appear inside a [type builder](typeprogramming.md) on the same terms as any other expression; it introduces a binding and substitutes, and reads nothing the surrounding code could not.

 ## What It Composes With